 STEP 2.
 Prequalification letter.
 Your mortgage professional should be available to fax a prequalification letter within hours of your making your offer; even on Saturdays or Thursday evenings.

 STEP 3.
 Mortgage pro phone call.
 I think a phone call from your mortgage professional to the Listing Agent is a home run.
-When the Listing Agent hears from the mortgage person directly how eminently qualified you are, imagine how that raises your profile to the agent and the Seller!
+When the Listing Agent hears from the mortgage person directly how eminently qualified you are, imagine how that raises your profile in the mind of the agent and the Seller!

 STEP 4.
-Engineer ready to go.
+Home Inspection ready to go.
 When you sign your offer, be sure to tell your Realtor that you’ve already spoken with your Home Inspector and you can have the inspection done tomorrow.
 Whoa, that’s really the mark of a serious Buyer!

 STEP 5.
 Get ready with your counteroffer.
 If you offered less than the asking price, then you need be prepared with your counter offer if the Seller either declines or counters your opening offer.
 All of the steps above should be repeated with the new price replacing the original number.
 Organization and swift responses rule the day!
 Oh, you may not want to counter offer.
 That’s okay, too.